infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 ### set_document ###

-To create or update a document, we first need to create a new CHB with the document content, and then add it to the user document list.
+To create or update a document, we first need to create a new IB with the document content, and then add it to the user document list.
 Here comes the trickiest part: we need to update the document list atomically, in case two tasks try to update said document list at the same time.
 For that we will